john-/ham2mon/README.md

 uv run apps/ham2mon.py [options]
 ```

+Not sure how to run ham2mon for what you're trying to do?
+The [Scanning Guide](./doc/scanning-guide.md) walks through every mode of operation — from a bare sweep with no frequency file to bank-filtered monitoring — what each one is for, and what you'll see on screen.

 ## Console Operation:
 The following is an example of the option switches for UHD with NBFM demodulation, although omission of any will use default values (shown below) that are optimal for the B200: